 The Company also has the ability to issue a compulsory call for additional funding from the UK household insurers through a Levy II top up mechanism.
 Levy II contributions received from the Ordinary Members of the Company are initially recognised in a mutual member account within equity.
 Levy II contributions received from non-members are treated as income in accordance with Levy I.

-The Company has not received any Levy II contributions during the years ended 31 March 2022 and 2021.
+The Company has not received any Levy II contributions at any time since the inception of the scheme.

 Operating and Administrative expenses